department-of-veterans-affairs/va.gov-vfs-teams/README.md

-# vets-work-practices
+# Work Practices for the Veteran Tools Platform

-Public-facing work practices for teams working on the Veteran Tools Platform
+* This repo contains public-facing work practices for teams working on the Veteran Tools Platform.

 <hr>